Creating a trail to upload audit logs

 name

-: Name of the trail being created.
-The name format requirements are as follows:- It must be 2 to 63 characters long.
+: Name of the new trail.
+The naming requirements are as follows:- It must be 2 to 63 characters long.

 - It may contain lowercase Latin letters, numbers, and hyphens.